notnottype/nntype/docs/PROJECT_STRUCTURE.md

-# NNType Project Structure
+# nntype Project Structure

 ## Overview
-NNType is a React-based infinite canvas typewriter application with TypeScript, built using Vite for optimal development experience and performance.
+nntype is a React-based infinite canvas typewriter application with TypeScript, built using Vite for optimal development experience and performance.

 ## Directory Structure